 How to use a marijuana grow light

-Also, your lighting system may require a large number of outlets to cover the lights, ballast, fans, and any other equipment you have.
-For safety’s sake, make sure not to overload any single outlet and ensure you have a surge protection plug to protect your equipment from electricity cuts and surges which can cause damage to your hard earned equipment.
+4. Also, your lighting system may require a large number of outlets to cover the lights, ballast, fans, and any other equipment you have.
+For the sake of safety, make sure:

 Cannabis plants have two distinct growing phases – vegetative and flowering.
 When growing cannabis outdoors, the plants usually begin flowering (producing buds) when the days become shorter as summer shifts to autumn.
 Indoors, there are no seasons, so growers can “trigger” the flowering stage by artificially mimicking the seasonal shift by adjusting the hours of light the plants receive per day.